NoneShell/IoTGhidra/README.md

 # IoTGhidra
-a simple script helps IoT Security Researchers to create a Ghidra project which automatically import Binary and all Needed So.
+a simple script helps IoT Security Researchers to create a Ghidra project which automatically imports all Needed So for the Binary to be analyzed.

 ```sh
 usage: ./IoTGhidra.sh -r rootfs [-b binary]